 - intrusive thoughts of death or suicide

 The symptoms vary between individuals and may change over time.
-For a doctor to diagnose depression, a person must have five or more symptoms that must be present during the same 2-week period.
+For a doctor to diagnose depression, a person must have five or more symptoms that are present during the same 2-week period.

-Research has documented many ways that depression can affect physical health, including the following:
+Research has documented many ways depression can affect physical health, including the following:

 Weight gain or loss

-People with depression may experience appetite changes, which can cause unintended weight loss or gain.
+People with depression may experience appetite changes, which can lead to unintended weight loss or gain.

-Medical experts have associated excessive weight gain with many health issues, including diabetes and heart disease.
-Being underweight can harm the heart, affect fertility, and cause fatigue.
+Medical experts associate excessive weight gain with many health issues, including diabetes and heart disease.
+If a person’s body weight is too low, it can harm the heart, affect fertility, and cause fatigue.

 A person’s depression symptoms can worsen because of chronic pain.

 However, it is unclear whether depression causes inflammation or chronic inflammation makes someone more vulnerable to depression.
-More research is necessary to understand the link between the two.
+More research is necessary to determine the link between the two.

 Sexual health problems

-Some people also experience relationship problems due to depression, which can have an impact on sexual activity.
+Some people also experience relationship problems due to depression, which can affect sexual activity.

 Worsening chronic health conditions

-People who already have a chronic health condition may find their symptoms are worse if they develop depression.
+People who have a chronic health condition may find that their symptoms become worse if they develop depression.

-Chronic illnesses may already feel isolating or stressful, and depression may exacerbate these feelings.
+Chronic conditions may already feel isolating or stressful, and depression may worsen these feelings.

-A person with depression may also struggle to follow the treatment plan for a chronic illness, which can allow the symptoms to get worse.
+A person with depression may also find it difficult to follow their treatment plan for a chronic condition, which can mean that the symptoms get worse.

-People who experience depression and who have a chronic illness should talk to a doctor about strategies for addressing both conditions.
-Preserving mental health may improve physical health and make a chronic condition easier to manage.
+People who have symptoms of depression and have a chronic condition should talk with a doctor about strategies for addressing both conditions.
+Addressing mental health concerns may improve physical health and make a chronic condition easier to manage.

 People with depression may experience insomnia or trouble sleeping.

-This condition can leave them feeling exhausted, making it difficult to manage both physical and mental health.
+This can leave them feeling exhausted and make it difficult to manage both their physical and mental health.

 Doctors link sleep deprivation to a host of health problems.
 Similarly, research has

-Recognizing that depression can cause physical health problems can help a person to seek treatment and make changes to help manage their symptoms.
+Recognizing that depression can affect a person’s physical health can help them seek treatment and make changes to manage their symptoms.

 Depression is treatable.
-A doctor may recommend a combined approach, using medication, therapy, and lifestyle changes.
-With the right support, a person can manage both physical and mental health effects of depression.
+A doctor may recommend a combined approach involving medication, therapy, and lifestyle strategies.
+With the right support, a person can manage both the physical and mental health effects of depression.